Skip to Content

 Now that you know what Husky ear positions mean, let’s discuss how you should act whenever you notice such sudden shifts.
 The idea is to make your dog feel secure while keeping him under control.

-When your Husky pricks up his ears, you should prioritize this ear position above all others as it can mean your dog is alert and may be about to become aggressive towards another person or dog he feels threatened by.
-More so if he displays other body language mentioned above.
+When your Husky pricks up his ears, you should prioritize this ear position above all others, as it can mean your dog is alert and may be about to become aggressive if he feels threatened, especially if he displays other body language.

 Whenever your Husky exhibits fear by flattening his ears and tightly pinning them to his skull, you must ensure you give him enough attention and talk to him in a soothing voice to reassure him and help him calm down.